The Thrive For Good Growing Food Course

 Optional preliminary steps:

-- Spread compost.
+• Spread compost.
 1/2 inch thick is plenty.
-That’s about 1 liter (1.5 pounds) per square foot.
-You can use up to 1 inch, but even 1/16 inch (1 liter per 8 square feet) is incredibly helpful.
+That’s about 1 litre (1.5 pounds) per square foot.
+You can use up to 1 inch, but even 1/16 inch (1 litre per 8 square feet) is incredibly helpful.

-- Spread fertilizers.
-If you did a soil test, you can apply fertilizers based on that test.
+• Spread fertilizers.
+If you conduct a soil test, you can apply fertilizers based on the results of that test.
 If you didn’t do a soil test, you could apply a broad-spectrum fertilizer.
 Or you can wait until later to fertilize.
 I’ll discuss fertilizers more in the maintenance section.

 Now, here’s how to prepare your bed:

-1. Starting at one end, with a spade or shovel or garden fork, dig a trench about 12 inches wide and 12 inches deep going across the width of your bed (that’s a 4-foot trench for me) and put that soil into a wheelbarrow or onto a tarp.
+1. Starting at one end, with a shovel or garden fork, dig a trench about 12 inches wide and 12 inches deep, going across the width of your bed and put that soil into a wheelbarrow or otherwise out of the way.
 We’ll save it for later.
-If you can’t dig 12 inches, no problem, do what you can.
+If you can’t dig 12 inches, do what you can.
 Even 6 inches is worthwhile.

-2. Optionally (but optimally), with a garden fork, loosen the soil in the bottom of that trench.
+2. With a garden fork, loosen the soil in the bottom of that trench.
 Ideally, we do this a further 12 inches deep, although some soils are so compacted, it can be tough to get that deep.
-Go as deep as you can manage.
-Again, 6 inches would be worthwhile.
+Again, 6 inches would still be worthwhile.

-Now, continue digging trenches all the way down the bed, but this time, you can simply move the soil from each trench into the previous trench.
+Now, continue digging trenches down the bed, but this time, you can simply move the soil from each trench into the previous trench.

 From here, we keep going.
 We loosen the soil in our new trench and then start again with a new trench beside it.

 And so on, until we have a trench at the end of the bed.
-Some of the soil we saved from the first trench could go into the last trench, although you may find the soil is so fluffed up that you don’t need any of it.
-There’s often enough soil to fill the last trench just by raking the entire bed with a hard rake.
-In that case, you can instead keep some of it for other projects.
+Some of the soil we saved from the first trench could go into the last trench, although you may find the bed is now so elevated due to the digging that you don’t need any of it, i.e., there’s often enough soil to fill the last trench just by raking the entire bed with a hard rake.
+In that case, you can instead keep some of it for other projects or to incorporate into a compost pile.

 Choosing What To Grow

-There are multiple factors you may consider when deciding what to grow.
+Several factors should be considered when deciding what to grow.
 Here are some:

-- Do you want to focus more on calories to feed your family (e.g. potatoes) or medicinal plants to keep you well (e.g. many herbs) or gifts for your neighbors (e.g. tomatoes and basil)?
+• Do you want to focus more on calories to feed your family (e.g. potatoes) or medicinal plants to keep you well (e.g. many herbs), or gifts for your neighbours (e.g. tomatoes and basil)?

 As for how many different crops to grow, that’s something you will figure out over time.

-For many reasons, it can be better for the garden to have a big diversity of plants growing and better for your health to eat a big diversity of plants.
+For many reasons, it is beneficial for the garden to have a diverse range of plants growing, and it is also beneficial for your health to eat a diverse range of plants.

-But it’s more challenging to grow a big diversity of plants because you have to learn the intricacies of each of them.
+But it’s more challenging to grow a diverse variety of plants because you have to learn the intricacies of each of them.

 Regardless of the square footage, I’d rather grow 5 types of plants exceptionally well than 50 types poorly.